kbopenbib/kbopenbib_data/README.md

 <figure>
     <img src="examples/document_types_sectors.png" width="70%" />
     <figcaption>
-        <b>Fig.2:</b> Classification of article and reviews in journals for German institutions in OpenAlex and by OPENBIB classifier.
+        <b>Fig.2:</b> Classification of article and reviews in journals for German institutions in OpenAlex and by OPENBIB.
 Only publications published between 2014 and 2024 are considered.
     </figcaption>
 </figure>